KyoChigo/kyochigo.github.io/_pages/about.md

 <p>I am a second year master's student from the Department of Physics, Graduation School of Science, Tohoku University.
-As a member of the KamLAND collaboration and the OBD Working Group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.</p>
+As a member of the KamLAND collaboration and the OBD Consortium, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.</p>

 <p>Since I can speak Chinese (中文), Japanese (日本語), and English, please feel free to contact me in any of these languages!</p>